 The Difference Between Recognition and Incentives

-“I like to use this analogy,” he begins.
-“Recognition is like the gutters in the bowling alley.
-If you keep the ball between those two sides – you’ll score points.”
+Recognition is like the gutters in the bowling alley.
+If you keep the ball between those two sides – you’ll score points.
 In other words, recognition represents fixed and constant parts of your organization.
-“Recognition should attack those things you hope never change – behaviors, values and attitudes like honesty, ethics, mission and value.”
+Recognition should attack those things you hope never change – behaviors, values, and attitudes like honesty, ethics, mission, and value.
 As long as you stay between the gutters of these things, recognition is a powerful tool.

 Incentive, on the other hand, is represented by the arrows on the floor of that bowling alley.
 You use the arrows to guide your direction.
-In other words, “you apply specific interventions to desired outcomes.”
+In other words, you apply specific interventions to desired outcomes.

 What Behaviors Drive Performance?

-He suggests looking within your culture to determine those behaviors, performances and results.
-“Take the top five people in your company – and find out what they’re doing differently.
-Those are the behaviors that should stay.”
-He also suggests that there are behaviors that should be excised.
-“What are people who are under performing doing differently?
+Look within your culture to determine those behaviors, performances, and results.
+Take the top five people in your company – and find out what they’re doing differently.
+Those are the behaviors that should stay.
+What are people who are underperforming doing differently?
 Analyze those behaviors.”